navapbc/template-infra/infra/README.md

 ### infra/envs/environment

 &nbsp;&nbsp;Specify different environments for the application in this section.
-This template repo includes three example environments: test, staging, and prod.
+This template repo includes three example environments: dev, staging, and prod.

 To get started with an environment, copy the backend configuration information created in the "infra/bootstrap/account" instructions above into the terraform { backend "s3" {} } block to setup the remote backend for the environment.
 This is where all of the infrastructure for the application will be managed.

 ### Multi-Cloud Accounts vs Single Cloud Accounts

 &nbsp;&nbsp;In a simpler single cloud account setup, there is one cloud account that contains the resources created for managing terraform itself, as well as the resources created for each environment.
+If in a single-cloud account, multi-environment setup ensure that the backend "s3" { key = path/to/terraform.tfstate} is unique for the backend, as well as each environment.

 <img src="../docs/imgs/single_cloud.svg" width="50%"/>

-In a multi-cloud account, multi-environment setup, the relationship between the bootstrap/account(s) and envs/environement(s) should be 1:1.
-In a single-cloud account, multi-environment setup ensure that the backend "s3" { key = path/to/terraform.tfstate} is unique for the backend, as well as each environment.
+In a multi-cloud account, multi-environment setup, the relationship between the bootstrap/account(s) and envs/environement(s) should be 1:1 for easiest management.
+If there are less accounts than envirnonments ensure the backend "s3" { key = path/to/terraform.tfstate} is unique from all backends in the shared account.

 <img src="../docs/imgs/multi_cloud.svg" width="50%"/>

 # Workspaces
 &nbsp;&nbsp; Terraform workspaces are created by default, the default workspace is named "default."
 Workspaces are used to allow multiple engineers to deploy their own stacks for development and testing.
-This allows multiple engineers to develop new features single environment without destorying each others infrastructure.
-Separate resources will be created for each engineer.
+This allows multiple engineers to develop new features in parallel using a single environment without destroying each others infrastructure.
+Separate resources will be created for each engineer when using the prefix variable.

 ### Terraform workspace commands: